 REPUBLIC OF SOUTH AFRICA

 EXPLANATORY MEMORANDUM

-FOR

-THE CARBON TAX BILL, 2017

-[December 2017]
+ON THE

-EXPLANATORY MEMORANDUM FOR THE CARBON TAX BILL, 2017
+CARBON TAX BILL, 2018

-BACKGROUND

-Climate Change Policy in South Africa
+20 November 2018

+[B 46 -2018]

+TABLE OF CONTENTS

+EXPLANATION OF AMENDMENTS

+CLIMATE CHANGE POLICY IN SOUTH AFRICA 3

+CARBON PRICING OPTIONS 3

+CARBON TAX DESIGN IN SOUTH AFRICA 4

+Tax base 4

+Tax-free allowances 5

+Tax rate and tax liability 5

+Carbon tax administration (institutional arrangements) 6

+SECTION-BY SECTION EXPLANATION 7

+CLIMATE CHANGE POLICY IN SOUTH AFRICA.
+CARBON PRICING OPTIONS CARBON TAX DESIGN IN SOUTH AFRICA.
+Tax base.
+Tax-free allowances Tax rate and tax liability.
+Carbon tax administration (institutional arrangements).
+SECTION-BY SECTION EXPLANATION.

+1. CLIMATE CHANGE POLICY IN SOUTH AFRICA

 Reducing the impacts of climate change through facilitating a viable and fair transition to a low-carbon economy is essential to ensure an environmentally sustainable economic growth path for South Africa.
 The carbon tax will play a role in achieving the objectives set out in the National Climate Change Response Policy of 2011 (NCCRP) and contribute towards meeting South Africa's commitments to reduce greenhouse gas (GHG) emissions.

 The NCCRP provides an overarching policy framework for facilitating a just transition to a low carbon, climate resilient economy.
 The policy provides for the use of incentives and disincentives, including regulatory, economic and fiscal measures to provide appropriate price signals to nudge the economy towards a more sustainable growth path.
 The appropriate measures must be developed in line with the "Polluter Pays Principle"; i.e. "Those responsible for harming the environment must pay the costs of remedying pollution and environmental degradation and supporting any consequent adaptive response that may be required" (NCCRP).
 The development of the carbon tax policy and framework for the use of carbon offsets has been developed along the polluter pays principle.

-The Revised Carbon Tax Bill includes the detailed and revised carbon tax design features as per the Carbon Tax Policy Paper of 2013 and the Carbon Offsets Paper of 2014 and takes into account public comments received following extensive stakeholder consultation since 2011.
-The Revised Carbon Tax Bill provides for the introduction of the carbon tax in a phased manner.
-This gradual approach takes cognizance of the developmental challenges facing South Africa and international climate policy developments.
+The Carbon Tax Bill includes the detailed and revised carbon tax design features as per the Carbon Tax Policy Paper of 2013 and the Carbon Offsets Paper of 2014 and takes into account public comments received following extensive stakeholder consultation since 2011.
+The Carbon Tax Bill provides for the introduction of the carbon tax in a phased manner.
+This gradual approach takes cognizance of the developmental challenges facing South Africa and South Africa's National Determined Contribution (NDC) commitments made under the Paris Agreement to reduce GHG emissions.
 This will also help encourage investments in and the uptake of more energy efficient and low carbon technologies.

-Carbon pricing options
+2. CARBON PRICING OPTIONS

 Environmental challenges, such as climate change, air and water pollution, occur when the assimilative capacity of a particular environmental resource is exceeded.
 Society is affected by the resulting excessive pollution, and the polluter often does not pay for the costs of such pollution.
-This is defined as negative externalities and is the result of market failures with the costs of pollution not reflected in the

-final prices of goods and services.
+This is defined as negative externalities and is the result of market failures with the costs of pollution not reflected in the final prices of goods and services.
 In order to address such market failures, governments intervene by way of regulations and / or market-based instruments (such as taxes and / or emissions trading schemes) to influence the investment, production and consumption decision-making processes of producers and consumers.

 There are two approaches to price carbon directly: